-The "Starting Value" will equal the closing level of the Nasdaq-100 Index on the immediately preceding Monthly Return Calculation Date or, in the case of the first Monthly Return Calculation Date of October 22, 2004, the Starting Value equals 1,404.22, which was the closing level of the Nasdaq-100 Index on the Pricing Date.
+The "Starting Value" will equal the closing level of the Nasdaq-100 Index on the immediately preceding Monthly Return Calculation Date or, in the case of the first Monthly Return Calculation Date of November 26, 2004, the Pricing Date, which will be disclosed to you in the final prospectus supplement delivered to you in connection with sales of the SUMS.

-The "Ending Value" will equal the closing level of the Nasdaq-100 Index on the Monthly Return Calculation Date for which the Monthly Return is being determined; provided, however, that when determining the Ending Value for the final Monthly Return Calculation Date of September 22, 2007, the Ending Value will be determined by the calculation agent regardless of the occurrence of a Market Disruption Event (as described below under "-Adjustments to the Nasdaq-100 Index; Market Disruption Events") on that day.
+The "Ending Value" will equal the closing level of the Nasdaq-100 Index on the Monthly Return Calculation Date for which the Monthly Return is being determined; provided, however, that when determining the Ending Value for the final Monthly Return Calculation Date of October 26, 2007, the Ending Value will be determined by the calculation agent regardless of the occurrence of a Market Disruption Event (as described below under "-Adjustments to the Nasdaq-100 Index; Market Disruption Events") on that day.